mwojnars/hypertag/README.md

 letter "c"
 ```

-The "try" block consists of a single "try" clause plus any number (possibly none) of "else" clauses.
+The "try" block consists of a single `try` clause plus any number (possibly none) of `else` clauses.
 The first clause that does _not_ raise an exception is returned.
-All exceptions that inherit from Python's Exception are caught.
+All exceptions that inherit from Python's Exception are caught; there is no way to
+customize this behavior.
 Example:

     $cars = {'ford': 60000, 'audi': 80000}
     try